It is essential that you read the following instructions, as changes have been made from previous years.

 You can access the indoor swimming pool via the pool’s main entrance and pool changing rooms.

-Be changed and on poolside with your swim cap (in goody bag) and timing chip 10 minutes before your swim start time.
+Be changed and on poolside with your swim cap (in your goody bag) and timing chip 10 minutes before your swim start time.
 Every competitor is given a specific start time.
 Your race time will be determined from this time, so it is essential that you are ready on time.
-After checking in at poolside, you will be asked to wait halfway down the pool until called by the starter.
+After checking in at poolside, you will be asked to wait at a designated point on poolside until called by the starter.

 Immediately after finishing the swim, leave the pool area and go to the transition area, which is about 100 metres away (the route will be taped).

-Do not run inside the pool area.
+Do not run inside the pool building.
 It will be slippery and could be dangerous.
 Running will result in a penalty.
-You may run once you are outside.
+You may run, once you are outside, to the transition area.